Joe254h/python/README.md

-# Joel Nyongesa - Data Science Resume Website
+# Joel Nyongesa - Resume Website

-This is a complete personal resume and portfolio website for Joel Nyongesa, customized from the BootstrapMade resume/CV template direction into a distinctive data science portfolio.
+This is a complete personal resume and portfolio website, customized from the BootstrapMade resume/CV template direction into a distinctive data science portfolio.

 ## Template